erszcz/msc-thesis/dfly-multiboot.md

 `sys/platform/pc32/i386/locore.s` is an assembly file defining the entry point to the x86 kernel.
-It's format may seem a bit strange at first sight since it's the AT&T syntax assembly mixed with C preprocessor directives.
+It's format may seem a bit strange at first, since it's the AT&T syntax assembly mixed with C preprocessor directives.
 Deciphering some definitions and rules from `sys/conf/kern.pre.mk` leads to the general command the file is processed with: